 You can actually create this effect with some fishing line or translucent string.

 Clear fishing line will create that horizontal lens flare.
 And it’s placed close enough to the lens not to interfere with image quality.

 To try it out, place a piece of fishing line over the front of your lens.
 The flare will go in the opposite direction of the line.
 If you want horizontal flare, place the line vertically across the middle of the lens and vice versa.

 Secure it in place with tape or rubber bands.
 If you point the modified lens into the sunlight, you’ll get that long anamorphic flaring.

 8. Modify the Light With Household Objects

-The right light can make all the difference — and so can unusual light.
+The right light (whther it’s artificial or natural light) can make all the difference — and so can unusual light.
 Instead of camera tricks, this DIY photography hack places something in front of the flash.
 This is to create an unusual lighting effect.